monsoonmaelstrom/book2/book2.md

 I map out the entire web of magic clinging to Liam, and as I do, I’m trying to figure out the directionality of it all.
 How does it bind him to her, but not her to him?
 If I try to duplicate the pattern I see on him it won’t work.
 I’m sure of that, but I don’t know what the pattern on her end looks like.

 I don’t think my original plan is quite going to work.
 I’m really going to have to rely upon the fact that, according to everyone else, I can make reality bend to my will, and I’ve never quite believed that they were right.
-It’s all just energy.
+In fact, I’ve always been pretty sure they’re wrong.
+But in the end, it’s all just energy.
 If I can slide the idea of me that is most like her into the web stretching between them, and then I pull ever so slightly, I might just be able to snap it from her to me.
 Hopefully it’ll be like a magnet, and since in that analogy I’m both the stronger magnet and the closer one, it might work.
 Maybe.
 There will probably be half a second of pure agony, followed by some amount of disorientation, but if it works, and I’m still conscious, then I do whatever is required to make it bidirectional.

-If.
-If it works.
+If. *If* it works.
 If we don’t all die.
 There’s nothing to it but to do it.

-I think about all the parts of me that are most like her, and not only the physical similarities.
+I think about all the parts of me that are most like her.
+Not only the physical similarities.
 All the parts of myself that I typically try to lock away and pretend aren’t there.
 All of the parts of myself I like least.
 The parts that make me unlike a normal person.
 The parts of me that are willing to burn the world down to get exactly what I want.
-The parts of myself that let me slide a knife into a person’s chest, and toss a body into a river like it’s just piece of flotsam.
+The parts of myself that let me slide a knife into a person’s chest, and toss a body into a river like it’s just a piece of flotsam.
 The parts of me that think of the people I love as my possessions, as things that *belong* to me.
 And it’s this last one that I crystalize my self image around.

 I know she thinks of Alex and me as possessions that belong to her, rather than as individuals with our own desires and motivations, and I build my sense of self out of all of it, but mostly that Liam is mine and not hers.
 He belongs to me, and if there’s any magic that’s going to cut his life short, it’s going to be *mine*.
 My person.
 My magic.
 All of it is mine.

 I hold this version of myself front and center as I begin to force my way into the spider web of magic I sense coming off of Liam until I’m right in the center of it.
 So far, I haven’t broken or changed anything.
-Everything that connects Liam to my mother is still in tact.
+Everything that connects Liam to my mother is still intact.
 But now I’m going to give one hard tug on all of her magic, and hope that it snaps to me like a magnet.
 If I’m right, and it does, it won’t even require that much power because she already did that part.
+Iverson might not even notice.
 It’s just going to hurt.
 Probably a lot.
 And I’ll have to hold it there until it stops.
 At least it should hurt me more than it hurts Liam.
 I think.

 I take a deep breath, and let it out.
 In, and as I breathe out, I pull.
 I probably use more power than I need to, and I’m sure she’ll have a comment about that later, but I want to be sure.
 I want it, and I let myself have it.

 And then the screaming starts.
 Me.
 I’m the one screaming.
-I’m not surprised and I pull the pain in closer and closer holding it tight to me so that it doesn’t spill onto Liam.
-It’s not slowing or stoping though, and I holding the magic in place as it burns me from the inside out is all I can do.
+I’m not surprised and I pull the pain in closer and closer, holding it tight to me so that it doesn’t spill onto Liam.
+It’s not slowing or stopping though, and holding the magic in place as it burns me from the inside out is all I can do.
 I can’t even separate myself from the pain.

 “Help her!”
 I hear Liam yelling.